 - When resting food improves taste, not just texture

-That’s when you stop asking “Did I follow the recipe?” and start asking “Does this taste right?”
+That is when you start asking less, “Did I follow the recipe exactly?” and more, “Does this taste balanced?”

 The Big Shift: From Recipes to Understanding

-The goal isn’t to memorize techniques or collect recipes.
+The goal is not to memorize techniques or collect recipes.

 The goal is to understand how flavor works, so every recipe — and every meal — improves.